Sreyan88/CompA/README.md

 ### Evaluation

 The evaluation files need `hook.py` from [CLAP](https://github.com/LAION-AI/CLAP) repository.
-PLease place the files in `CLAP/src/laion_clap/` folder and run the below commands as required.
+Please place the files in the `CLAP/src/laion_clap/` folder and run the below commands as required.

 1. For **Zero-Shot evaluation**: